optuna/optuna/README.md

 ## Contribution

 Any contributions to Optuna are welcome!

+If you are a new contributor, please check [good first issues](https://github.com/optuna/optuna/labels/good%20first%20issue).
+These are simple and well-defined so that they can be good starting points for you to get familiar with the contribution workflow and other developers.

+If you have already contributed to Optuna, please search for the other [contribution-welcome issues](https://github.com/optuna/optuna/labels/contribution-welcome).

 When you send a pull request, please follow the [contribution guide](./CONTRIBUTING.md).